-- Crowding and congestion in certain areas.
+- crowding and congestion in certain areas.
 Possible indicators: proportion of road users who say they felt crowded (exit survey); number of times parking areas fill (parking lot use is closely correlated with road use, and parking lots are simpler to monitor).
-Possible management actions to address this concern: continue to publicize busy times so visitors can avoid them, and work cooperatively with the USFS regarding capacity and management in large areas with a common boundary. - Crowding at backcountry campsites in the national preserve (some individual sites get crowded when people try to park as many as seven or eight cars at one site).
+Possible management actions to address this concern: continue to publicize busy times so visitors can avoid them. - Crowding at backcountry campsites in the national preserve (some individual sites get crowded when people try to park as many as seven or eight cars at one site).
 Possible indicators: proportion of campers who say they felt crowded (exit survey), number of vehicles counted during patrols (easy to count surrogate).
 Possible management actions to address this concern (underway): use barriers or better delineate sites to prevent extra vehicles, create regulatory limit on number of vehicles that can park at each site.